Machine learning glass caging order parameters with an artificial nested neural network: Introduction

+The essential idea of Landau theory is to define suitable order parameters for phase transitions; e.g., a liquid-to-crystal transition can be characterized by order parameters that quantify the corresponding crystal structure.
+However, the problem is more complicated { for} transitions in disordered systems, such as glasses.
+For instance, around the liquid to glass transition, the viscosity increases by more than ten orders of magnitude over a small range of temperatures~\cite{angell1995formation}, while both phases seem to remain ``disordered".

-While the descriptors mentioned above are motivated by insights in physics, in recent years, researchers have attempted to address the conundrum by taking advantage of the power of machine learning techniques in extracting useful information from complex, massive data.
+Great efforts have been devoted to finding a proper glass order parameter based on static configurations of particles ~\cite{royall2015role, tanaka2019revealing, steinhardt1983bond,xia2015structural, marin2020tetrahedrality,leocmach2012roles,hirata2011direct, hu2015five, taffs2016role,tong2018revealing,tong2019structural,miracle2004structural}.
+Besides the physics approach, recently researchers have attempted to address the conundrum by taking advantage of the power of machine learning (ML) techniques in extracting hidden information from structural data.
 A parameter called ``softness" was learned to predict structural flow defects and plasticity in amorphous solids~\cite{cubuk2015identifying,schoenholz2016structural, cubuk2017structure, schoenholz2017relationship}.
-Graph neural networks (GNN) were used to predict long-time dynamics (up to the diffusive regime) from the graph structure of initial particle positions~\cite{bapst2020unveiling}.
+Graph neural networks (GNN) were used to predict long-time dynamics from the graph structure of initial particle positions~\cite{bapst2020unveiling}.
 Inspired by the GNN method, new structural descriptors were designed by recursively incorporating averaged features from neighbour shells~\cite{PhysRevLett.127.088007}.
-Unsupervised machine learning methods were also developed to identify different clusters of particles based on their static correlations~\cite{paret2020assessing, boattini2020autonomously}.
+Unsupervised ML methods were also developed to identify different clusters of particles based on their static correlations~\cite{paret2020assessing, boattini2020autonomously}, or network representations that encode interatomic potentials~\cite{ronhovde2011detecting, ronhovde2012detection}.